-FitBit currently have a collection of 8 trackers.
+Fitbit currently has a collection of 8 trackers.
 All similar, however all quite different.
 Different in style, size and tracking specifics.
-It basically boils down to what your goal is, you reason for wanting one.
+It basically boils down to what your goal is, your reason for wanting one.
 I’m not going to go into the features of them all, have a look for yourself, but here’s an intro to the Alta:

 I do use the app on my phone, mainly just to sync everything, but find it easier to view on my Mac.
 The Dashboard is basically your home, where you can see everything and personalise it to what you wish to see.
 The main page features:

-Friends you’re connected with – keep the competition spirit alive.
+- Friends you’re connected with – keep the competitive spirit alive.

-mine shows lbs to loose to reach my overall target.
+- mine shows lbs to lose to reach my overall target.

 Labelled ‘log’, this tab takes you to a separate page which allows you to log your food and activities on particular days.
-It’s a great feature that you’re able to alternate between days, as sometimes i don’t get chance to update my diary that day.
-Another great feature is that it logs your most commonly used foods/drinks to the right, so they;re easily accessed to add.
+It’s a great feature that you’re able to alternate between days, as sometimes I don’t get the chance to update my diary that day.
+Another great feature is that it logs your most commonly used foods/drinks to the right, so they’re easily accessed to add.

 I am 100% over the moon with my FitBit.
 What you got one?
 Have you been thinking about getting one?
 Let me know and do let me know your username if you want to add each other as friends for a bit of extra support.